flash62au/WiTcontroller/README.md

 - SPEED_STOP_THEN_TOGGLE_DIRECTION   - stops the loco if moving.
 Toggles the direction if stationary.
 - MAX_THROTTLE_INCREASE    - change the number of available throttles on-the-fly
 - MAX_THROTTLE_DECREASE    - change the number of available throttles on-the-fly
+- THROTTLE_1   - change to a specific throttle
+- THROTTLE_2   - change to a specific throttle
+- THROTTLE_3   - change to a specific throttle
+- THROTTLE_4   - change to a specific throttle
+- THROTTLE_5   - change to a specific throttle
+- THROTTLE_6   - change to a specific throttle

 <br/>